Why did it take so long?

 Accept

-First, we need to accept that everyone experiences some discomfort in doing things they find difficult – everyone has to jump the hurdle.
-How much discomfort though?
-Too much perceived discomfort leads to avoidance.
 Imagine I asked you to step into an ice-cold shower and said you needed to stand there for half an hour.
 You might think I’m nuts.
 But how much time would be tolerable?
 Perhaps 30 seconds of discomfort?
-Lower the hurdle by breaking the tasks down into smaller manageable steps.
-Small enough to tolerate the discomfort.
-Then accept this discomfort and lean into it
+Stepping out the shower and into daily life, the “10-minute rule” works well.
+It’s about the amount of time most ADHDers agree they can tolerate an uncomfortable task.

 Commit